Skip to main content

 Dear Dr. [dentist’s name],

 I hope this message finds you well.
 I’m writing to request an update to my dental records to reflect my current health status.
-I recently learned that gum disease, tooth decay, dry mouth, and other oral health issues can increase during menopause.
+I recently learned that gum disease, tooth decay, dry mouth and other oral health issues can increase during menopause.
 Since I am currently experiencing menopause, I kindly request this update to ensure the best possible dental care during this stage of my life.
 At my future exams, please ask me about any symptoms or changes that I may be experiencing in my oral health as a result of ongoing hormonal changes.

 I am looking forward to learning more about how to take care of my oral health and what to expect during this stage of my life.
 Thank you for your attention to this matter.